How to get pregnant with endometriosis naturally: Tips and strategies

 Fact checked At Femia Health, we maintain the highest standards of editorial excellence in delivering content focused on helping you conceive, guiding you through pregnancy, and supporting you postpartum.
 Explore our content review principles to learn how we ensure the accuracy and quality of our health and lifestyle tips for every stage of your journey.

-You can still get pregnant naturally with endometriosis when having regular sex.
+How to get pregnant with endometriosis?
+It’s still possible naturally when having regular sex.
 You can boost your chances of getting pregnant with endometriosis by eating healthy, staying active, managing stress, and tracking ovulation.
 After surgery, give your body time to heal and talk to your doctor to find the best plan for you.

 If you have been recently diagnosed with endometriosis and doctors predict there might be some challenges with getting pregnant, you are not alone.
 According to the World Health Organization (WHO), endometriosis affects 10% (190 million) of both girls and women of reproductive age globally.

-Even though the National Library of Medicine reports that 30-50% of women with endometriosis may experience infertility, there are tips for getting pregnant with endometriosis and answers.
+Even though the National Library of Medicine reports that 30-50% of women with endometriosis may experience infertility, there are tips for getting pregnant with endometriosis and answers about endometriosis and fertility.

 What is endometriosis, and how does it affect fertility?